nishimaliknitj/Reliability-Deployment-Challenges-VFMs/docs/reproducibility.md

 This repository accompanies the survey paper:

-**Reliability and Deployment Challenges of Visual Foundation Models in Visual Computing: A Task-Centric Survey**
+**Visual Foundation Models in Computational Engineering Applications: A State-of-the-Art Review of Architectures, Deployment Reliability, and Benchmark Methods**

 The purpose of this repository is to improve transparency, reproducibility, and accessibility of the resources discussed in the paper.